giuseppe-maria-ingra/horse-trigger-box/README.md

-Button demo.
-Creates a button which, when clicked, will seem to change the color of a horse.
+Entering in the box will seem to change the color of a horse.
 Actually makes horses invisible / visible to change the color.

 ## Setup